The Bird and the Bee: 2008–10: Ray Guns Are Not Just the Future and Interpreting the Masters Volume 1

-2011–present: Recreational Love
+2011–present: Recreational Love and subsequent works

 The Bird and the Bee announced on their official Facebook page on September 26, 2011, that they were no longer signed to Blue Note Records.
 They also stated, "We don't have an exact release date for the album yet, but it'll most likely be early 2012."
 On November 18, 2011, the duo released a digital-only Christmas single titled "Wishes" through their website.

 The Bird and the Bee contributed "All Our Endless Love" to the soundtrack for the 2014 film Endless Love.
 This was a collaboration with Matt Berninger, and was released on the soundtrack album on 11 February 2014.
 They produced a new track named "Undone" for the soundtrack of Sex Tape in July of the same year.

 In April 2015, George announced that a new album would be released in July of that same year.
 The album, released on 17 July, was titled Recreational Love.
 The album's debut single, "Will You Dance?" was released on 5 May 2015.

 In September 2017, both George and Kurstin were featured on the Foo Fighters song "Dirty Water", from the Kurstin-produced album Concrete and Gold.
 George contributed the background vocals to the track, while Kurstin played the synth.

 In August 2019, "Interpreting The Masters Volume 2: A Tribute to Van Halen" was released.

 On October 23, 2020, they released a Christmas album Put Up The Lights through No Expectations/Release Me Records.
 It features Dave Grohl on drums on the track "Little Drummer Boy".
+The duo have continued to release holiday music on occasion, including "Christmas Without the Queen" in 2022 and songs contributed to the 2025 film Oh What Fun, which The Bird and the Bee appeared in as a musical performance cameo.

+In 2022, the band released a single called "Lifetimes," a 15-year anniversary tribute to their debut album that also pays homage to their single "Again & Again."

+Touring Members

+George and Kurstin have been backed by several musicians during their performances, including Alex Lilly, Wendy Wang, Juliette Commagere, Willow Geer, Samantha Sidley, B. Gruska, Gus Seyffert, Justin Meldal-Johnson, Joe Kennedy, and several others.

+In 2010, the band was joined by John Oates at their El Rey Theatre show in Los Angeles to support their Hall & Oates tribute album.

+Since 2016, the band has occasionally toured without Greg Kurstin as an all-female musical act.
+However, Kurstin typically appears during show encores via a pre-recorded message played on an iPad.
+Kurstin plays the piano accompaniment of "I'm a Broken Heart" and "How Deep Is Your Love" while George holds the iPad up to the audience and sings along.

+In 2019, Dave Grohl played drums for the band during their performance at the John Anson Ford Amphitheatre.